 Tips for Parents of College Students

-Additional Tips for Parents of College Students
+Advice for Parents of College Students

-Where that line should be drawn for each child and parent depend upon things like the seriousness of the problems being faced and how temporary or permanent they may be.
+Where that line should be drawn for each child and parent depends upon things like the seriousness of the problems being faced and how temporary or permanent they may be.
 In general, though, tips include:

 Parenting College Students During Summer Break

 Just when you figure out how to parent your child when he or she is away from school, summer break arrives with a different set of challenges.
 The young adult that you watched leave for college is probably not the same person who is returning.
+Maybe they don’t want to chat as much as before, or don’t seem as open to talk about daily life, friendships, and relationships.

 Recognize that during summer break you’ll probably need to readjust to being together, while also focusing on enjoying your time together.